ddasmoore/Exploring-distractibility-using-machine-learning/README.md

 ![image](https://github.com/user-attachments/assets/dcad8ef2-efdc-4f44-a747-16325825ba6a)

-The top panel in this image above shows comparison between cued target location and un-cued target location at alpha .05 level.
+The top panel in this image above shows comparison between cued target location and un-cued target location (in the distractor cue condition) at alpha .05 level.
 We can see better reconstruction of the cued target location compared to the un-cued target location (un-cued stimulus in the distractor cue condition) around 200 ms in the cue period.
 Similarly, the bottom panel shows comparison between cued distractor location and un-cued distractor location at alpha .05 level.
 We see better reconstruction in the cued distractor location compared to un-cued distractor location (un-cued stimulus location in the target cue condition) around 400ms in the cue period.
+Reconstruction of the cued distractor location suggests that there is no inhibition of that location.

 ![image](https://github.com/user-attachments/assets/f4686f10-b2d0-4631-adf1-67fcc530258d)